zverugin8/Terraform/cloud_agnostic_tasks/azure/task_azure.md

 # Problem to Be Solved in This Lab
  This lab shows you how to use Terraform to create infrastructure in Azure including scaling sets, virtual network, subnets, network security groups and IAM managed identity.
-Each instance will report its data to a specified storage container on startup.
-This task is binding to real production needs – for instance developers could request instances with ability to writing debug information to a storage container.
+Each virtual machine will report its data to a specified storage container on startup.
+This task is binding to real production needs – for instance developers could request virtual machines with ability to writing debug information to a storage container.

 ### Explanation of the Solution